OpenPecha/mt-training-data-prep-tools/docs/data-pipeline.md

 ## Running QC

+1. cd into the `~/TM` directory
-1. Update the `~/input/qc_todo.txt` with the TM ids to be QCed, like
+1. Update the `./input/qc_todo.txt` with the TM ids to be QCed, like
    ```
    TM0001 TM0002 TM0003
    ```